-Hofmann (2001) includes property prices as an explanatory variable for determining real credit growth in 17 developed countries.
+Hofmann (2001) and Backé et al. (2005) include property prices as an explanatory variable for determining real credit growth in 17 developed countries.
 Increasing property prices can have an impact on credit demand through the wealth effect, especially through the housing market.
 Due to financial innovation, using housing assets as collateral has become much more prevalent in recent years in a number of developed countries.
 This phenomenon has received a lot of attention especially in the US, as higher house prices have also led to record levels of house equity withdrawal.
 At the same time, there is a theoretical counter-argument which posits that, as property prices rise, rents will also increase, implying a negative wealth effect for renters and future home-buyers.
 A further link between property prices and credit is based on the q-theory.
 Higher property prices stimulate more construction, as new constructions become more profitable relative to acquisition costs and the increased construction activity leads to higher demand for loans.

-Tornell and Westerman (2002) focuses on the corporate sector in investigating the comovement between credit and a different set of explanatory variables, namely: the real exchange rate, non-tradable/tradable output ratio, real investment and GDP in middle-income countries.
-According to the study, the selection of these variables is justified by the link between credit booms and the asymmetric financing opportunities of tradable/non-tradable sectors and the risky currency mismatch in the balance sheet of both firms and period, will then depend on the nominal interest rate.
-Kiss and Vadas (2005) show that, while at a 2% nominal rate a household can take out a loan equivalent to more than 5 years' income, at 17% the amount of the loan would be equivalent to less than 2 years' income.
+Tornell and Westerman (2002) focuses on the corporate sector in investigating the co-movement between credit and a different set of explanatory variables, namely: the real exchange rate, non-tradable/tradable output ratio, real investment and GDP in middle-income countries.
+According to the study, the selection of these variables is justified by the link between credit booms and the asymmetric financing opportunities of tradable/non-tradable sectors and the risky currency mismatch in the balance sheet of both firms and banks.

-banks.
 In case of non-tradable firms, if they borrow in foreign currency, a real appreciation eases the debt burden, encouraging further credit growth.
 A similar effect is captured by the non-tradable/tradable output ratio, given that in middle-income countries, non-tradable firms are more credit-constrained; hence, the ratio of non-tradable output is expected to increase parallel with credit growth.

-3. The model
+3. Credit boom